MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/parity-between-azure-information-protection.md

 ### Step 1: Enable Rights Management for the tenant

-For the encryption to work correctly, RMS must be enabled for the tenant.
+For the encryption to work correctly, the rights management (RMS) service must be enabled for the tenant.

 1. Check if RMS is enabled: